Gear Ratio 101: Learn the basics of gear ratio

-Racer's Edge makes clutch bells that from 14 to 22 teeth that can be purchased at Stormer Hobbies.
+Racer’s Edge clutch bells ranges from 14 to 22 teeth that are widely used across the hobby.

-Robinson Racing makes them in 19, 20, 21 and 23 teeth and Robins Racing Products makes some trick spurs all the way up to 76 teeth, Robinson Racing is regarded by many as some of the best in the business.
+Robinson Racing makes them in 19, 20, 21 and 23 teeth and Robinson Racing Products makes some trick spurs all the way up to 76 teeth, Robinson Racing is regarded by many as some of the best in the business.

 Kimbrough makes Spur gears that run from 64 to 72 teeth, if you’re looking for a new spur gear check Kimbrough first – you’ll be glad you did.